This article answers the following questions:

 MachineMetrics can customize which paths are read for part counts, but by default, all paths are counted.
-If you need MachineMetrics to ignore certain paths in order to get an accurate part count, please communicate this need to your Customer Success Manager and they will take care of all the necessary configurations.
+If you need MachineMetrics to ignore certain paths in order to get an accurate part count, this can be completed in the Machine Settings page.

 When is a part count signal sent to MachineMetrics?

 MachineMetrics doesn't monitor for a specific M-code's execution, or completion, or part count signal.
 Rather, MachineMetrics tracks a control's internal part counter.
 The flow is as follows: